Effective Digital Marketing

 Without a digital strategy, we’re wasting our time.

 *Based on a six-month contract or more.

 Percentage of people who check their email regularly throughout the day

-And 66% say that the first thing they do in the morning is checking email or voicemail.
+And 66% say that the first thing they do in the morning is check email or voicemail.
 A different study measuring the length of time spent on an email reported that 38% of frequent email monitoring spent 18 seconds or more on an email with 32% report checking their email 1-3 times daily.
 Once considered a dying medium, email has proven itself to be a Lazareth in the digital world.
 While many pundits predicted a decline in email readership, the opposite is true.
 In 2011 38.4% of email readers spent 18 or more seconds reading an email and by 2016 that number rose to 44.4%.
 And it’s not showing any sign of decline.